pyladies-vancouver/pyladies-vancouver/organizers.rst

     Hello,

-    My name is {{ name }}, and I am one of the organizers of Vancouver PyLadies meetup.
+    I'm {{ name }}, one of the organizers of Vancouver PyLadies meetup.

     We're looking for a space to host our {{ format }} for {{ date }}.
     Please let me know if this is something that {{ company }} can accommodate?